apache/mxnet/docs/tutorials/gluon/pretrained_models.md

 top_pred = predictions.topk(k=3)[0].asnumpy()
 ```

-And we print the category predicted with the corresponding probability:
+And we print the categories predicted with their corresponding probabilities:

 ```python